-This is the recovery after stroke podcast, with Bill Gasiamis helping you navigate recovery after stroke.
+This is the recovery after stroke podcast, with Bill Gasiamis helping you navigate recovery after a stroke.

 Bill Gasiamis 0:59

-Hello, and welcome to another episode of the recovery after stroke podcast.
-Recently, Spotify released a new feature which allows people to now write their favorite podcast shows similarly to how the apple podcast app allows it.
+Hello, and welcome to another episode of the Recovery after Stroke podcast.
+Recently, Spotify released a new feature that allows people to write their favorite podcast shows similar to how the Apple podcast app allows it.
 If you think the recovery after stroke podcast deserves it.